 But Courtney is somewhat of an anomaly on the English jazz scene, a barnstorming soloist with a lot of technique and a huge sound, one of the few British saxists who can give American brain-blowers like David S Ware, James Carter and David Murray a run for their money.
 As usual, it’s a question of context.
 His musical vision has certainly diversified since the mid-’80s, taking in elements of reggae, drum and bass, acid jazz and jazz/funk, but the last few years have seen him refocus on acoustic forms.

-His new album Europa is his first all-bass clarinet record and it’s an absolute blast.
+Europa is his first all-bass clarinet record and it’s an absolute blast.
 A concept album of sorts, it reflects on Pine’s research into the creation of Europe (outlined in meticulous detail in the CD’s liner notes).
 There are hints at Scandinavian, Celtic, Spanish, Eastern European and Mediterranean melodies and the album features intriguing cameos from players such as clarinetist Shabaka Hutchins and violinist Omar Puente.

 The opener ‘Il Favolo Di Romelus and Remus’ delivers us unceremoniously into Pine’s new sound world, opening with a folky theme played on baritone with only a baroque piano accompaniment.
 You’d be forgiven wondering what the hell this has to do with jazz, but with a very slick change of pace, the piece morphs into a thrilling double-drumset two-step jam session over a rippling Brad Mehldau-style piano figure.